elastic/search-ui/packages/react-search-ui/README.md

 When you configure a [SearchProvider](#basicsearchprovider), you need to provide a function as the child of the provider.
 That function is actually a [Render Prop](https://reactjs.org/docs/render-props.html) that exposes the [Context](#context) for you to work with.

-For comparison, this is the same pattern used by the popular [formik](https://github.com/jaredpalmer/formik) library.

 A good use case for that could be to render a "loading" indicator any time the application is fetching data.
 For example: